zhyu-lab/sccmp/README.md

 Example:

 ```
+tar -zxvf data/real/A.tar.gz
-python run_scCNM.py --gpu 0 --cnv ./data/real/A/CHISEL_A_CN.txt --snv ./data/real/A/CHISEL_A_SNV.txt --label ./data/real/A/A_label.txt --output ./data
+python run_scCNM.py --gpu 0 --cnv ./A/A_CN.txt --snv ./A/A_SNV.txt --label ./A/A_label.txt --output ./data
 ```

 ## Input Files